kbtale/lease-sentinel/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000), sign in with Google, and create your first Sentinel.
+Open [http://localhost:3000](http://localhost:3000), sign in with Google or Magic Link email, and create your first Sentinel.

 ---